Faculty

 Medical School: University of Illinois College of Medicine

-Residency: Northwestern McGaw (Humboldt Park)
+Residency: Northwestern McGaw

 MBA: University of Illinois at Chicago

 As Program Director, Dr. Preyss provides day-to-day leadership, mentoring, teaching, and administrative oversight to our residents, faculty, and program staff.
-He has worked in various leadership roles at LCHC for the last nine years, and is the founding Program Director of the Lawndale FMR.
+He has worked in various leadership roles at LCHC for the last ten years, and is the founding Program Director of the Lawndale FMR.
 His professional interests include addiction medicine, team-based care for "high-risk"/vulnerable patients, and training the next generation of family physician leaders.

 Elizabeth Redican, DO // Associate Program Director ▼